-The result of this report is derived from the findings of a desktop study and a two hour visit of the proposed site by a Botanical and Terrestrial Biodiversity Specialist, Dr. Marius van der Vyver (SACNASP: Ecological Science, 118303).
-The site inspection was conducted in end-August and for the purposes of a terrestrial biodiversity assessment in this specific area, the effect of seasonal variation on the results reported here is minimal.
+The result of this report is derived from the findings of a desktop study and a four hour visit of the proposed site by a Botanical and Terrestrial Biodiversity Specialist, Dr. Marius van der Vyver (SACNASP: Ecological Science, 118303).
+The site inspection was conducted in mid-June 2021 and for the purposes of a terrestrial biodiversity assessment in this specific area, the effect of seasonal variation on the results reported here is minimal.

-Recent Google EarthTM imagery were used to delineate the communities found on site and identify species of conservation concern (SOCC).
-The Western Cape Spatial Biodiversity Plan (2017) [1] as well as the National Vegetation Map [3] were extensively consulted, along with relevant field guides.
+Recent Google Earth TM imagery were used to delineate the communities found on site and identify species of conservation concern (SOCC).
+The Western Cape Biodiversity Spatial Plan (WCBSP, 2017) [1] as well as the National Vegetation Map [3] were extensively consulted, along with relevant field guides.
 Natural areas were identified from the Google Earth images and possible ecological corridors identified.
 All identified features were then ground-truthed during the site inspection.
-The proposed site area was investigated by walking in multiple transects and identifying all plant (and fauna) species and noting all observed disturbances that impact on the site.
+The proposed site area was investigated by walking in multiple transects and identifying all plant (and fauna) species and noting all observed disturbances that impacton the site.
 The surrounding landscape within a radius of 500m - 1km were delineated in terms of different landuse patterns from a recent Google Earth image and investigated where possible.
 Photographs were taken where relevant, and a GPS device were used to mark SOCCs.

 The identification of sensitive areas was primarily based on consideration of the current state of the proposed site.
-This state includes the extent to which the area can currently be considered to function as it is designated in terms of reigning conservation plans (WCSBP in this case).
+This state includes the extent to which the area can currently be considered to function as it is designated in terms of reigning conservation plans (WCBSP, 2017 in this case).
 Highly fragmented, degraded and transformed areas are considered in terms of the capacity, cost and urgency for active restoration action to be applied to regain that biodiversity function.
-This methodology considers the mitigation hierarchy [1] as guideline (see Figure 6).
+This methodology considers the mitigation hierarchy [1] as guideline (see Figure 7).

-Figure 6: The Mitigation Hierarchy from WCSBP, 2017.
+Figure 7: The Mitigation Hierarchy from WCBSP, 2017.